Image Similarity using An Ensemble of Context-Sensitive Models: Methodology

 \textbf{Context-based Triplet Loss.} The $(R, A, B)$ triples that we used in the work are conceptually similar to the traditional contrastive / triplet loss setting (anchor, positive, negative) in deep metric learning.
 However, instead of pulling positive examples closer to the anchor whilst pushing negative examples away from the anchor, the selection of the two candidates $A$ and $B$ is random.
 One can switch $A$ and $B$ or flip the annotation for similarity augmentation.
 Therefore, it is not always appropriate to push $A$ or pull $B$.
 Formally, we define the triplet loss function as:

 where $f$ represents the backbone of an ML model ($M$), $f(x)$ denotes the embedding of an input $x$ to $M$, $d$ is a traditional distance function between two embeddings (e.g., cosine distance), and $y$ is the annotated similarity label of the triple $(x_r, x_a, x_b)$ that also controls the sign of the loss function.
-For example, when $y=-1$ ($x_r$ is closer to candidate $x_a$), minimizing the loss function will reduce the distance between the reference and the closer candidate $(x_a)$ whilst increasing the distance between the reference and the other candidate $(x_b)$.
-We set the margin to 0.1.
-Note that, unlike image retrieval or ReID, the triplet loss is not naturally zero everywhere due to the randomised selection of the two candidates.
-Therefore, we did not use any mining strategy for the triplet loss.